 Which section you register for depends partly on where you live and on how you would like to verify your scores.

 If you can verify all your scores through a national golf association or club website licensed by the national golf association, you should register as a ROW Club Swinger.
 However if you live in the Caribbean and the verification site used is GHIN, you should register as a US Club Swinger.

 If you prefer to verify your scores by sending in signed scorecards or via non official websites such as society websites, you should register as a ROW Fun Swinger.

-Note all handicaps for both ROW Club and ROW Fun Swingers are controlled by the golf league organisers.
+Note all handicaps for ROW Fun Swingers are controlled by the organisers of Flying Club Swingers.
 If we feel the handicap you have selected does not reflect the scores you have submitted, you will be allocated a ‘Swingers’ handicap.
 This ‘Swingers’ handicap is based on the scores you submit to Flying Club Swingers and is continually updated throughout the Season.

-I’m a Rest of the World Fun Swinger, why can I not enter Stableford scores?
+I'm a Rest of the World Club Swinger, why can I no longer enter Stableford scores?

 I’ve selected Europe as my continent, should I become a Club Swinger or a Fun Swinger?

 If you play in individual club competitions and therefore have an official handicap, it is advisable you register as a European Club Swinger.
 That way you can enter individual club competition scores – both Medal and Stableford as well as Match Play scores against other Swingers.
 All individual club competitions must be qualifying for handicapping purposes and therefore have a Competition Scratch Score (CSS).
 If in doubt check with your club.